taemin6697/taemin6697.github.io/contents/home.md

-Completed the Boost Camp AI Tech program with a focus on NLP and worked as an ML researcher at Alethio, specializing in diffusion research.
+Interested in LLMs and Diffusion models, currently exploring research in Robotics AI.

-Currently studying at Hansung University while conducting research at the Robot Intelligence Lab (RILab) at Korea University.
+Studying at Hansung University.

 #### Email
 taemin6697[at]gmail.com